Panelista-Output/panelista-articles/content/en/5-tips-to-increase-the-speed-of-your-product-development.md

 * **Too many good ideas** are explored at the same time
 * There is no delivery capacity / team that can **deliver on demand within a reasonable time**.
-* Delivery capacity in the product team does not match the **expectations of the organization**.
+* Delivery capacity in the product team does not match the **expectations from the organization**.
 * **Top controlled priority** far from reality and lack of mandate in the product team who often has the most detailed knowledge.
 * **Extensive pre-studies** and large implementation projects instead of smaller user stories that are explored and delivered on a regular basis by the teams in short sprints.